lf87/gulp-and-webpack-front-end-boilerplate/README.md

 ## Additional tasks
 These are some additional tasks.
 These are not required for the *default* Gulp task to properly function
  * `$ gulp clean` - Empty's everything in the distribution folders and the page files in the root
- * `$ gulp scss-lint` - Checks SCSS for errors and warns of any bad practices - This requires ruby and SCSS Lint.
+ * `$ gulp scssLint` - Checks SCSS for errors and warns of any bad practices - This requires ruby and SCSS Lint.
 Run `$ gem install scss_lint scss_lint_reporter_checkstyle` to install the required files.
 Lint reports are saved in the 'reports' folder

 ## Additional configuration
 * **Notifications** - By default, notifications only show when there's an error.
 If you'd like to completely disable notifications you can do so by setting the 'notifications' variable in your 'gulpfile.js' to false